 Sometimes we get bizarre ideas about smoking various foods and the flavor profile it will impart, things that you probably might not ever think to smoke — like butter.

-Inspired by adding a little something extra to a rib eye steak to just crush the flavor, smoked butter — or more specifically smoking cream and making our own butter –was a challenge we were willing to take on.
+Inspired by adding a little something extra to a rib eye steak or dinner rolls, smoked butter — or more specifically smoking cream and making our own butter –was a challenge we were willing to take on.

 What could possibly make this grilled steak any better?
 The answer — smoked butter.